|

 Our latest Buswatch Newsletter includes:-

-Coronavirus update: It is passengers' choice whether to
+Post Coronavirus update: It is passengers' choice whether to

 wear a mask, or not.
 However, safety enhancements such as keeping windows open, and enhanced cleaning; have been maintained.